 • Exams (60% of the final grade): There will be three non-cumulative exams.
-The exams are closedbook and closed-note.
+The exams are closed-book and closed-note.
 If necessary, a formula sheet will be provided by the instructor.
 You may bring a non-communicating calculator and a ruler or straight edge to the exams.
 There will be no makeup exams except under extreme conditions.
 I will not give make-up exams without (1) an advanced notice that you will miss the exam, and (2) a written documentation explaining the reason for your absence.
 I will judge the adequacy of the reason and the appropriateness of a make-up exam.
 Missed exams will be assigned a grade of zero.
+Cell phones and smart devices must be turned off during an exam, any device found to be turned on may result in a grade of zero for the exam.

 - Assignments (30% of the final grade): There will be four assignments.
 You are allowed to work in a group of up to 3 people or by yourself.
 Late submission will NOT be accepted.
-The lowest score will be dropped. - Class attendance and participation: You are expected to attend every class and actively participate in discussions during class.
+The lowest score will be dropped. - Class attendance and participation: You are expected to attend every class and actively participate in discussions during class. - Grading System: Your letter grade will be assigned based on the following scale:

-Grade Α A- B+ В B- C+ С C- D+ D F

-Cutoff 90 85 80 75 70 65 60 55 50 45 <15
+Grade A A- B+ В B- C+ С C- D+ D F Cutoff percentage 90 85 80 75 70 65 60 55 50 45 <45

-percentage 90 85 80 15 70 65 00 55 50 45 \4 J